 A charity or religious organization may provide financial assistance if you are struggling after a personal injury accident.

 While it should be seen as a last resort, you may be able to borrow from 401k funds to meet basic expenses after a personal injury accident.

 There are several ways that a personal injury accident may cause a financial loss.
 First, you may have unexpected medical bills, and these bills are often catastrophic.
-There is also a cost to traveling to appointments, buying prescriptions and getting the over-the-counter things you need for your health and treatment after a personal injury.
+There is also the cost of traveling to appointments, buying prescriptions, and getting the over-the-counter things you need for your health and treatment after a personal injury.